-In this article, we take a closer look at the role that collagen plays and explain how people can boost collagen within the body.
+In this article, we take a closer look at the role that collagen plays and explain how you can boost your levels with collagen supplementation.
 Moreover, we will outline some of the ingredients to look out for when trying to stimulate collagen production for skin care purposes, and point out some of the ingredients that are best to stay away from.
 Here's the lowdown on how taking collagen supplements may help to improve skin health.

-Collagen is one of the human body's most important and abundant proteins, and is present in tendons, cartilage, bones, blood vessels and all connective tissues and organs, as well as our skin.
-There are around 30 different types of collagen all in all, but Type I collagen and Type III collagen are the most significant when it comes to the skin.
+Collagen is a protein.
+In fact, collagen is the most abundant protein in the human body.
+It's present in our tendons, cartilage, bones, blood vessels and all connective tissues and organs, as well as our skin.
+There are around 30 different types of collagen all in all, but collagen type I and collagen type III are the most significant when it comes to the skin.

 The benefits of collagen are numerous.
-It is the substance which provides skin with its elasticity and it connects tissues to each other and to the skeleton.
-There are also a variety of hair and nail benefits associated with the protein too, but all of these benefits subside over time, as we age, because collagen production slows.
+It's the substance which provides skin with its elasticity and it connects tissues to each other and to the skeleton.
+There are also a variety of hair and nail benefits associated with this abundant protein too, but all of these benefits subside over time, as we age and as our ability to make collagen reduces.

-In fact, this reduction in the amount of collagen produced by the human body occurs at a rate equivalent to around one percent each year and this slowing typically begins in a person's 20s, although it can start even earlier than that.
+In fact, this reduction in the amount of collagen produced by the human body occurs at a rate equivalent to around one percent each year, typically beginning in our 20s, although it can start even earlier than that.
 As this loss accumulates, skin starts to sag, wrinkle and show other signs of ageing.

 Since collagen is present in the connective tissues (tendons and ligaments) as well as the skin and joints, it’s crucial for keeping the body supple and moving well.
 It acts as a shock absorber in our joints.
 Collagen is springy and rubbery in nature, and its presence helps to stop the bones in our joints rubbing together, causing pain and inflammation.

-As we get older, we begin to lose collagen, which means that our joints can become stiff and painful.
+As we get older, and our body doesn't regulate collagen production as well, our joints can become stiff and painful.
 This can also lead to osteoarthritis, a painful bone condition characterised by brittle, painful bones that are susceptible to fractures and breaks.

-While ageing is a natural process, its visual symptoms can be unwanted or even distressing.
-For this reason, many people opt to take supplements and these come in topical, pill, capsule and powder form.
-Generally, this form of collagen supplement has more noticeable and immediate results than topical collagen treatments.
+While ageing is a natural process, its visible symptoms can be unwanted or even distressing.
+For this reason, many people opt to take supplements and these come in drink, pill, capsule and powder form.

 Although there are collagen creams and topical treatments, which can be effective, many people find that the benefits are more immediately noticeable when using collagen supplements that come in pill or capsule form.
-Indeed, scientific research has found that such supplements can reduce wrinkles in a matter of weeks.
+Indeed, various scientific research on collagen suggest that collagen supplements can reduce wrinkles in a matter of weeks.

 Since our connective tissues and joints, plus our skin, benefits from the presence of collagen, there is now evidence that taking collagen supplements has benefits for many areas of the body.

 In terms of the body, collagen supplements can help to relieve joint pain and reduce the symptoms of osteoarthritis.
 Athletes with joint pain through overuse injuries can also benefit from collagen supplements.
-Studies show that taking the supplements over a 24 week period can “reduce the pain that has a negative impact on athletic performance”.
+Studies show that those who took the collagen supplements over a 24 week period can “reduce the pain that has a negative impact on athletic performance”.

 The authors of another study say that collagen from supplements can accumulate in the cartilage of the joints to stimulate these tissues to manufacture more collagen.
 This leads to less inflammation and pain and better-supported joints.